-Generally, content delivered over CDN are public resources by default, which can be accessed by users with URLs.
-To prevent malicious users from hotlinking your content for profit, you can configure advanced timestamp authentication in addition to access control policies such as referer blacklist/whitelist, IP blacklist/whitelist, and IP access frequency limit.
+Generally, contents delivered over CDN are public resources by default, which can be accessed by users with URLs.
+To prevent malicious users from hotlinking your content for profit, you can configure advanced timestamp authentication in addition to access control policies such as referer blocklist/allowlist, IP blocklist/allowlist, and IP access frequency limit.

 After timestamp hotlink protection is configured, the client needs to calculate the signature as configured and carry it to the server when initiating a request.
 The CDN node will authenticate the signature on the server, which will pass only after successful authentication.